chenxilll/chrome-extension/README.md

    npm run build
    ```

-After building, load the unpacked extension into Chrome through the Extensions menu by enabling Developer mode and selecting 'Load unpacked extension'.
-Navigate to the build directory and select it.
+Load the extension in Chrome:

+1. **Open Chrome:** Navigate to `chrome://extensions` in your Chrome browser.

+2. **Enable Developer Mode:** Toggle on the 'Developer mode' at the top-right of the Extensions page.

+3. **Load Extension:**
+   - Click on `Load unpacked`.
+   - Select the `dist` directory from the project folder

 ## Chrome Extension Architecture